rpglab/rpglab.github.io/news/_posts/2024-09-11-XL-USFOE_pics.md

 * It was a great event to get to know experts in other areas and expand our professional network.

+* <a class="" href="https://www.naefrontiers.org/217563/Innovative-EarlyCareer-Engineers-Selected-to-Participate-in-The-Grainger-Foundation-Frontiers-of-Engineering-2024-Symposium-of-the-National-Academy-of-Engineering" target="_blank">Here is the official news article<a>.

 <div class="spacer"></div>
 <div class="spacer"></div>